rocketacademy/sarah-classic/class-exercises/day-10-chat-bot.md

     nextQuestionId: 'timeOfDay',
   },
   timeOfDay: {
+    question:
-    question: 'Do you enjoy coding most during the day, night, or both? (day/night/both)',
+      'Do you enjoy coding most during the day, night, or both? (day/night/both)',
     answers: {
+      day:
-      day: 'Ah yes, when the sun is high in the sky, I can feel its energy too.',
+        'Ah yes, when the sun is high in the sky, I can feel its energy too.',
       night: 'Under the calm and gentle moon, I also find my focus.',
       both: "Indeed, I could code 24/7 if I didn't have to sleep!", },
     nextQuestionId: 'weather',
   },
   weather: {
-    question: 'Are you most productive when it\'s sunny or raining? (sun/rain)',
+    question: "Are you most productive when it's sunny or raining? (sun/rain)",
     answers: {
       sun: 'The sun warms my heart and powers me to code.',
       rain: 'The rain washes away my distractions and allows me to focus.',